ourcodingclub/ourcodingclub.github.io/_tutorials/modelling.md

 {% capture callout %}
 ## Don't go over the top!

 It is important to be aware of the multiple factors that may influence your response variables, but if your model has a lot of variables, you are also in danger of __overfitting__.
 This means that there is simply not enough variation in your dataset (often because it is too small) to be accounted by all those variables, and your model will end up being super tailored to this specific dataset, but not necessarily representative of the generalised process or relationship you are trying to describe.
 Overfitting can cast doubt over your model's output, so think carefully about the structure of your model, and read more about how to detect and avoid overfitting [here](https://statisticsbyjim.com/regression/overfitting-regression-models/).

-Another thing to think about is __collinarity__ among your explanatory variables.
+Another thing to think about is __collinearity__ among your explanatory variables.
 If two variables in your dataset are very correlated with each other, chances are they will both explain similar amounts of variation in your response variable - but the same variation, not different or complementary aspects of it!
 Imagine that you measured tree heights as you walked up a mountain, and at each measuring point you recorded your elevation and the air temperature.
 As you may expect that air temperature goes down with increasing elevation, including both these factors as explanatory variables may be risky.
 {% endcapture %}
 {% include callout.html content=callout colour="important" %}